neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/setting-a-zoom-talk.md

 	The speaker's slide share should appear on TV, and the speaker should see the audiovisual stream from the room.
 If in the room, their voice will be picked up from the Logitech microphone, as everyone else's.

-<mark style="background-color:yellow;">Test, and double-check that this works</mark>
+==Test, and double-check that this works==

 ## Setting up a non-zoom presentation

-If someone needs to display their presentation on the lab's TV, without needing to share the presentation on zoom (e.g. an invited speaker, or an impromptu brainstorm), the presenter can simply use the <mark style="background-color:yellow;">whatsitsname</mark> wireless connection system.
+If someone needs to display their presentation on the lab's TV, without needing to share the presentation on zoom (e.g. an invited speaker, or an impromptu brainstorm), the presenter can simply use the ==whatsitsname== wireless connection system.

 ### Connectics

-1. Connect the TV to the <mark style="background-color:yellow;">whatsitsname</mark> antenna/hub via HDMI
+1. Connect the TV to the ==whatsitsname== antenna/hub via HDMI
-2. Connect the <mark style="background-color:yellow;">whatsitsname</mark> hub DC input to the room DC.
+2. Connect the ==whatsitsname== hub DC input to the room DC.

-<mark style="background-color:yellow;">Add a photograph with annotations</mark>
+==Add a photograph with annotations==

 ### Starting the presentation

-1. Connect the presenter's computer to one of the two <mark style="background-color:yellow;">whatsitsname</mark> client via USB-C
+1. Connect the presenter's computer to one of the two ==whatsitsname== client via USB-C

 2. Start the TV and navigate to the right HDMI input.